framp/gulp-basic/README.md

  - `scripts`
  - `gulpfile`

-###How to
-Before diving in the directories structure, we're going to list all the commands you can run with gulp-start:
- - `gulp`: build the application in development mode and launch a livereload server
- - `gulp deploy`: `clean-all` and build the application in production mode and increment the `version` of the application
- - `gulp clean-all`: call all the `clean-*` tasks and clean all the files
- - `gulp process-all`: call all the `process-*` tasks and build all the files needed
- - `gulp process-templates`: build .html files from your .hbs templates
- - `gulp process-images`: optimize images files
- - `gulp process-stylesheets`: build .css files from your .scss stylesheets
- - `gulp process-scripts`: build .js files from your scripts
- - `gulp clean-templates`: clean templates generated with `process-templats`
- - `gulp clean-images`: clean images generated with `process-imags`
- - `gulp clean-stylesheets`: clean stylesheets generated with `process-stylesheets`
- - `gulp clean-scripts`: clean scripts generated with `process-scripts`
+By editing and creating files inside these directory you'll be able to create a web application in an efficient way.

 ###Templates
 It's a good practice to separate your data from your design.
-That's why gulp-start includes [Handlebars](handlebarsjs.com) templates.
+That's why gulp-start includes [Handlebars](handlebarsjs.com) templates to generate your HTML.

-We don't want your beautifully crafted website to have ugly ".html" URL. gulp-start will only generate `index.html` for `index.hbs` files (at any depth) in your `/templates` directory.
 Including partials is supported from the `partials` and `layouts` directories - and we're supporting layouts through [handlebars-layouts](https://github.com/shannonmoeller/handlebars-layouts).

+One more thing: We don't want your beautifully crafted website to have ugly ".html" URL. gulp-start will only generate `index.html` for `index.hbs` files (at any depth) in your `/templates` directory.

     templates/layouts/main.hbs
     <html>